raihanromi/WishList_MERN/README.md

 ## WISHLIST
-Welcome to the Project Wishlist repository!
-This is a simple web application where users can add their wish items to a shared list.
+Welcome to the Wishlist repository!
+This is a simple web application where users can add their wish items.
 Whether it's a book, a gadget, or anything else you desire, feel free to add it to the wishlist!

 # How to Use